scnr/book/src/how-to/optimize-scans.md

 # Optimize scans

-Left to its own devices, SCNR will try to optimize itself to match any given circumstance, but there are limitations to what it can do automatically.
+Left to its own devices, Codename SCNR will try to optimize itself to match any given circumstance, but there are limitations to what it can do automatically.

 If a scan is taking too long, chances are that there are ways to make it go much